Las Vegas Apartments Guide & Renter Tips for 2025

 6. Summerlin

-The upscale community of Summerlin features a suburban backdrop with a 400-acre shopping center and a collection of big-box retailers and restaurants.
+The upscale community of Summerlin features a suburban backdrop with parks and nature, home to Downtown Summerlin, a 400-acre dog-friendly shopping center that boasts a collection of big-box retailers and restaurants.
 The neighborhood draws young professionals and growing families looking to put down roots.

 7. Henderson

-Henderson consistently ranks as one of Nevada's best places to live.
+Henderson consistently ranks among Nevada's top places to live.
 As a self-contained city, you can work, play, and relax in Henderson or commute to Las Vegas.
-The community also appeals to outdoor enthusiasts enjoying over 80 miles of trails and mountain views.
+The community also appeals to outdoor enthusiasts who can enjoy over 80 miles of trails and mountain views.

 8. Boulder City

-If you can't take the heat, Boulder City is about 20 degrees cooler than Las Vegas, and features lush greenery.
-As a federally planned neighborhood, Boulder City was initially built to house Hoover Dam builders and is also eco-friendly.
+If you can't take the heat, Boulder City is about 20 degrees cooler than Las Vegas and features lush greenery.
+As a federally planned neighborhood, Boulder City was initially built to house workers constructing the Hoover Dam and is also eco-friendly.

 Italian Themed Village in Las Vegas